jangler/faunatone/docs/keymaps.md

 ## Keymap file format

-Keymaps are comma-separated value (CSV) files with three data per line: input, notation, and interval.
+Keymaps are comma-separated value (CSV) files with three fields per line: input, notation, and interval.
 For example, the line `R, F-, 4/3` binds the R key to an interval of 4/3 (an ascending just fourth), and that interval is to be displayed as `F-5` when in octave 5.
 Lines that start with `#` are ignored by the loader.
 The equivalent MIDI input mapping would be written as `m65, F-, 4/3`.

 The keymap loader is able to "fill in the blanks" in a few ways:

-1. The notation datum can be left blank if notation for the given pitch class was already provided by another mapping, or if you want the notation to be determined by the interval datum (for non-accidentals) or the key datum (for accidentals).
+1. The notation field can be left blank if notation for the given pitch class was already provided by another mapping, or if you want the notation to be determined by the interval field (for non-accidentals) or the key field (for accidentals).
 2. If the Z-/ and A-; keyboard rows are unmapped, the Q-P and 2-0 rows are automatically copied onto those keys, transposed an octave down.